cotcotquedec/TheFarmerWasReplaceFR/README.md

-# README: The Farmer Was Replaced: French Translation Project
+# The Farmer Was Replaced: French Translation Project

 ![Logo](./logo.png)